RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

-## How to call a planner (or another external tool)?
+## How to call a planner like (like `ff`) or any another external tool?

+We will provide some AI tools out-of-the-shelf for you to use if you want.
+These binaries will be available in the `PATH` so you can assume they will just run.

+For example, we will provide the [FF](https://fai.cs.uni-saarland.de/hoffmann/ff.html) and [Metric-FF](https://fai.cs.uni-saarland.de/hoffmann/metric-ff.html) planners.
+You can call them directly via `ff`, and  `mff1`, `mff2` or `mff2.1` (depending on the version).

+Basically, if you have `problem.pddl` and want to write the plan into `solution.txt` you can do:

+Note that the same technique would apply for any other binary that is provided system wide by the contest organizers.

-Suppose you have [`ff` planner](https://fai.cs.uni-saarland.de/hoffmann/ff.html) up and running in your machine.
+So, for the rest of this question, suppose you have [`ff` planner](https://fai.cs.uni-saarland.de/hoffmann/ff.html) up and running in your machine.
 How do I call it from my Python code and extract the plan from its solution?

 First, whatever external call is used, it **cannot be done** in another concurrent thread: your agent must _block and wait_ for the external code to finish.
 Remember that it is against the rules of the game to spawn concurrent threads.
 You can ran external commands (and wait for them to return) using [`os.system(command)`](https://docs.python.org/3/library/os.html#os.system) or the more preferred one [`subprocess.run(command)`](https://docs.python.org/3/library/subprocess.html#subprocess.run).
 We will explain the latter here, as it is now a more preferred approach as per Python doc.